TelluIoT/gateway-entrust/README.md

 2. Using a SD-card burner tool, burn the "Raspberry Pi OS" image (the default OS) onto the SD-card of the Raspberry Pi.
 In the wizard, you can prepare network access and enable SSH so it will be reachable on the local network on startup.

 ## 1.SSH into your RPi (on local network) and install Git, clone the repository and navigate into it
+If you know the MAC address of the RPi, you can scan the network and determine its IP-address.
+If not, you can log onto the pi and get it from there with `hostname -I`

 `sudo apt-get update && sudo apt-get install -y git`

 `git clone https://github.com/TelluIoT/gateway-entrust.git`